-We are a company with a limited operating history on which to base your investment decision.
+We are a biopharmaceutical company with a limited operating history on which to base your investment decision.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 We were incorporated in April 2010.
 Our operations to date have been limited primarily to organizing and staffing our company, raising capital and conducting research and development activities for our product candidates.
 We have never generated any revenue from product sales.
 We have not obtained regulatory approvals for any of our product candidates.

 We have funded our operations to date through proceeds from sales of redeemable convertible preferred stock and, to a lesser extent, the issuance of convertible notes.
 On July 23, 2014, we completed the sale of 5,750,000 shares of our common stock in our IPO, at a price to the public of \$18.00 per share, resulting in net proceeds of \$94.0 million after deducting underwriting discounts and commissions and offering expenses paid by us.
-From our inception through September 30, 2014, we had received net proceeds of \$90.7 million from such transactions.
-As of September 30, 2014, our cash and cash equivalents were \$136.7 million.
-We have incurred significant net losses in each year since our inception, including net losses of \$21.5 million for the nine months ended September 30, 2014 and \$18.3 million and \$9.6 million for the years ended December 31, 2013 and 2012, respectively.
+On April 20, 2015, we completed the sale of 2,628,571 shares of our common stock in a public offering, at a price to the public of \$52.50 per share, resulting in net proceeds of \$138.0 million after deducting underwriting discounts and commissions and offering expenses paid by us.
+From our inception through March 31, 2015, we had received net proceeds of \$184.6 million from such transactions.
+As of March 31, 2015, our cash and cash equivalents were \$113.2 million.
+We have incurred significant net losses in each year since our inception, including net losses of \$16.9 million for the three months ended March 31, 2015 and \$36.1 million and \$18.3 million for the years ended December 31, 2014 and 2013, respectively.
 Substantially all of our operating losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' deficit and working capital.
 We expect our research and development expenses to significantly increase in connection with our clinical trials of our product candidates.
-In addition, if we obtain marketing approval for our product candidates, we will incur significant sales, marketing and outsourced-manufacturing expenses.
-As a public company, we will incur additional costs associated with operating as a public company.
+In addition, if we obtain marketing approval for our product candidates, we will incur significant additional costs associated with operating as a public company.
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
-Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we
+Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
+Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.

 Our ability to become profitable depends upon our ability to generate revenue.
-To date, we have not generated any revenue and we do not know when, or if, we will generate any revenue.
-We do not expect to generate significant revenue unless and until we obtain marketing approval of, and begin to sell, SAGE-547, SAGE-217 or SAGE-689.
+To date, we have not generated any revenue from our lead product candidates, SAGE-547, SAGE-689 and SAGE-217, and we do not know when, or if, we will generate any revenue.
+We do not expect to generate significant revenue unless and until we obtain marketing approval of, and begin to sell,

+SAGE-547, SAGE-689 or SAGE-217.
 Our ability to generate revenue depends on a number of factors, including, but not limited to, our ability to: